- Home ›

 How to Avoid Default

 Very few of our students default on their student loans and we’d like to help you avoid this situation as well.
-If you are having trouble paying your student loans, you can contact Michelle Scarber, our Financial Aid Administrator.
+If you are having trouble paying your student loans, you can contact Michelle Scarber, our Financial Aid Advisor.
 She will help you understand your options and help you contact your loan servicer.

 There are some things that you can do as a student and after graduation to help prevent you from defaulting on your student loans: